VTrain.net

 Screenshot: OLE

-• Some servers display the objects in VTrain just the way they are ("direct insertion"), and even allow you to edit them within the VTrain window.
+• Some OLE servers display the objects in VTrain just the way they are ("direct insertion"), and even allow you to edit them within the VTrain window.

 • Some servers allow direct insertion only, but no edition, or they can edit the files only in their own window.